Namibia exception: History

-The first appearance of the term “Namibia exception” is not documented.
-The choice of words for the simplification is based on two major aspects in the Advisory Opinion: Namibia was the country involved in the dispute, and the exception was issued by the court to refer to Security Council Resolution 276 (1970).
+The first appearance of the term Namibia exception is not documented.
+The choice of words for the simplification is based on two major aspects in the Advisory Opinion: Namibia was the country involved in the dispute, and the exception was issued by the court to refer to United Nations Security Council Resolution 276.

 The Request for Advisory Opinion (including the dossier of documents transmitted to the Court) was filed in the International Court of Justice (ICJ) on 5 August 1970 by the third Secretary-General of the United Nations, Sr. U Thant, after resolution 284 (1970) was raised on the 1550th meeting of the Security Council of the United Nations on 29 July 1970.

 The Summary of the Advisory Opinion was published by the court on 21 June 1971.
 It was communicated to the Press by the Registry of the International Court of Justice on the same day.

 Advisory opinion

 The resolution was intended to clarify the reports made by the Sub-Committee established by the Security Council.
 The document was intended to be delivered to the Court.